Anikha Surendran

 Anikha Surendran (born 27 November 2004), formerly known as Baby Anikha, is an Indian actress known for her work in the Malayalam and Tamil film industries.
-Starting her career as child artist, she acted in Kadha Thudarunnu (2010), Yennai Arindhaal (2015) and Viswasam (2019).
+Starting her career as a child artist, she acted in Kadha Thudarunnu (2010), Yennai Arindhaal (2015) and Viswasam (2019).
 She has received awards for acting.
 She became a lead actress with the Telugu film Butta Bomma (2023), an official remake of the Malayalam film Kappela (2020).

 Early life and education

 Anikha was born on 27 November 2004 in Manjeri, Kerala.
 She was educated at Nazareth School, Manjeri, and at Devagiri CMI Public School, Kozhikode.
 She is currently pursuing her studies at Sacred Heart College, Kochi.

 Career

 Anikha's debut as a child artist was in the film Kadha Thudarunnu in 2010.
 Subsequently, she appeared in Tamil films, including Yennai Arindhaal and Viswasam, and the web series Queen.
 In her first film Chotta Mumbai (2007), she had an uncredited role of a few seconds in the climax.